 Avoid: low-grade filters, that can’t back up their alleged promises with actual facts and results.

-Look for: A tried-and-tested filter that can guarantee your desired level of filtration and its integrity.
+Look for: filtration system with a large and effective filtration area a tried-and-tested filter that can guarantee your desired level of filtration and its integrity.
 Remember – filtration is your irrigation system’s first line of defense.
 You want to keep it clean and working, reliably and efficiently.

 2. Large Filtration Area